maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-35.md

 -   `gpo.ignoreprice`: Gas price below which gpo will ignore transactions (default: `30000000000`).

-When a new backend is initialized at startup in he client, some utility functions will check for such values, and enforce them to be `30gwei`.
+When a new backend is initialized at startup in the client, some utility functions will check for such values, and enforce them to be `30gwei`.

 ### Backward Compatibility